pcukierskidata/Symulacja-II-tury-2025/README.md

 📊 This project is my original dashboard created in Microsoft Power BI Desktop, enabling simulation of the second round of presidential election results based on real data from the first round and assumed vote flows between candidates.

-## What will you find in this repository?
+## What you’ll find in this repository:
-- 📁 Power BI project file (`.pbix`) with data model and dashboard
-- 📊 Source data (first round results from PKW in a “one big table” format)
-- 🧮 Sample DAX measures to calculate forecasted results
-- 📖 Instructions for usage and configuration of the simulation (turnout, voter flows, new voters)
-- 🖼️ Screenshots showing the interface and sample visualizations
+📁 Link to the Power BI project file (.pbix) containing the data model and dashboard 📊 Link to the source data (1st round election results from PKW in a “one big table” format) 🧮 Sample DAX measures for calculating projected results 📖 Instructions on usage and configuration options for the simulation (turnout, voter flows, new voters) 🖼️ Screenshots showcasing the interface and example visualizations

 ## Features
 - 📈 Modeling second round results based on first round data